Nuung/elk-psql-cdc-boilerplate/README.md

 6. `"ES_JAVA_OPTS=-Xms512m -Xmx512m"`: Sets the JVM options for Elasticsearch, specifying the minimum and maximum heap sizes.

 ## 3. Additional Info

+- To properly run the docker compose, it is crucial to verify the permissions of the executing user and the files and directories bound to the volumes!

 - If you want to check out the jdbc option at logstash input, go to https://www.elastic.co/guide/en/logstash/current/plugins-inputs-jdbc.html#plugins-inputs-jdbc-jdbc_paging_enabled